5-Star DE Kayvon Thibodeaux Commits to Oregon over Alabama, Florida State, More

 "I have a strong relationship with coach [Mario] Cristobal too.
 He knows me really well and we talk about my interest outside of football and what I want to do.
 It's never just about football with him, he's a players coach and I'm very comfortable with him and the rest of the staff."

-Thibodeaux also noted his desire to stay at defensive end was a driving force behind his choice: "Oregon wanted me as a defensive end and that's where I'm comfortable.
+Thibodeaux also noted his desire to stay at defensive end was a driving force behind his choice: "Oregon wanted me as a defensive end, and that's where I'm comfortable.
 They want me with my hand in the ground, off the edge, rushing the passer.
-I'll move around to take advantage of mismatches but they want me getting after the quarterback, that's what I feel I do best and the defense fits me really well."
+I'll move around to take advantage of mismatches, but they want me getting after the quarterback; that's what I feel I do best, and the defense fits me really well."

 Several elite programs pursued the player, including Florida State, Florida, USC, LSU and Alabama, per 247Sports.